anoonD/MonoMux/README.md

 Then, assuming that

 * All your files are properly named
-* The directory $anime_dir/Bakemonogatari exists and contains your .mkv files
+* The directory `$anime_dir/Bakemonogatari` exists and contains your .mkv files
-* The directory $audio_dir/Bakemonogatari exists and contains your .mp3 files
+* The directory `$audio_dir/Bakemonogatari` exists and contains your .mp3 files
-* The directory $subs_dir/Bakemonogatari exists and contains your .ass files
+* The directory `$subs_dir/Bakemonogatari` exists and contains your .ass files

 Then MonoMux should (probably) successfully generate merged .mkv files!
+Generated files will be placed alongside the original .mkv files.
+MonoMux will __NOT__ overwrite your original files, so there is no risk of losing anything.